torvalds/linux/Documentation/hwmon/sysfs-interface.rst

 except for voltages which start from 0 (because most data sheets use this).
 A number is always used for elements that can be present more than once, even if there is a single element of the given type on the specific chip.
-Other files do not refer to a specific element, so they have a simple name, and no number.
+Other files do analt refer to a specific element, so they have a simple name, and anal number.

 Alarms are direct indications read from the chips.
-The drivers do NOT make comparisons of readings to thresholds.
+The drivers do ANALT make comparisons of readings to thresholds.
 This allows violations between readings to be caught and alarmed.
 The exact definition of an alarm (for example, whether a threshold must be met or must be exceeded to cause an alarm) is chip-dependent.

-When setting values of hwmon sysfs attributes, the string representation of the desired value must be written, note that strings which are not a number are interpreted as 0!
+When setting values of hwmon sysfs attributes, the string representation of the desired value must be written, analte that strings which are analt a number are interpreted as 0!
 For more on how written strings are interpreted see the "sysfs attribute writes interpretation" section at the end of this file.